ghc-proposals/ghc-proposals/proposals/0000-instance-apartness-guards.rst

 We could express that using only whole-params, but verbosely needing three instances, see this same example wrt the `Boolean algebra`_ discussion above.

-Another possible rule is that at least one of the comparands be a bare type var.
+Another possible rule is that at least one of the comparands be a bare type var, of the form `a /~ ty`.
+Again that would lead to an at-least-linear growth in the number of equations.

 Instance Selection
 ~~~~~~~~~~~~~~~~~~